Tony Fulilangi: 1981 to 1984

 In 1981, Fulilangi had eight fights and won all of them.
 On June 17, he fought Marcellus Pake Dudoit in Honolulu and knocked him out in the first round.
 On August 3, he fought Memo Soto and knocked him out in the third.
 The next two fights he had were against Tim Lampkin and Brady Wills.
 He won both of them by TKO.
 He beat Charles Smith in the first round in a fight that took place in Phoenix on October 13.
 He fought Tim Lampkin again in Phoenix on November 17. he knocked him out in the first round.
 The last two fights he had that year were against Larry Ware and J D Hall.
 Fulilangi won both of the fights by knockout.

 In 1983, Fulilangi was set to fight Jimmy Young on July 31 at the Phoenix Civic Plaza.
-The fight was re-scheduled.
+The fight was rescheduled.
 Fulilangi at the time had a record of 22-0-1 with 21 knockouts.
 His last fight had been with state heavyweight champion Tony Perea on May 16, and the fight was a draw.
 Young had health issues and Vince Giorno, the manager for Young asked for the fight to be postponed.
 Because he had previously asked for a postponement, National Sports Concepts promoter Tom Donato decided to cancel the fight.
 On September 22 that year, Fulilangi suffered his first loss as a professional when Monte Masters beat him in the tenth round.
 The fight was stopped by referee Lew Eskin after Masters had Fulilangi pinned against the ropes and was landing punches for nearly a minute.
 Fulilangi was referred to by The Los Angeles Times as the Mike Tyson of Masters's day.